alirezarahimi1393/alirezarahimi1393.github.io/_teaching/Undergraduate Mentor.md

 ---
-title: "Undergraduate Mentor 2020 – Present"
+title: "Undergraduate Mentor"
 collection: teaching
-type: "Workshop"
+type: "Orientation and Guidance"
 permalink: /teaching/Undergraduate_Mentor
-venue: "University 1, Department"
+venue: "Islamic Azad University, Department of Computer and IT"
 date: 2020-05-01
 location: "Bardsir, Iran"
 ---

+Orientation and Guidance
-Department of Computer and IT, Islamic Azad University :   Guided and provided initial guidance and helped fresh students with information on processes
+:   Guided and provided initial guidance and helped fresh students with information on processes